verdaccio/website/docs/plugin-generator.md

 Use `yeoman` is quite straighforward, you can read more infomation about it [here](https://yeoman.io/learning/index.html).

-After a success install, run `verdaccio-plugin` in your terminal and follow the steps.
+After a success install, run `yo verdaccio-plugin` in your terminal and follow the steps.

 ```
 ➜ yo verdaccio-plugin